sungwill/Datacamp-Chapter-5/chapter2.md

 M = 5.972 * 10^24

 g = (G * m * M) / height^2

+Additionally, if we want to print out the value of g, we have to call the function "gForce" in a print statement.
+However, the variable type of g doesn't seem to fit into the print statement.
+Please change the variable type of the result of gForce in the print statement.

 *** =hint
 Power can be calculated with x1**x2 or math.pow(x1, x2).